Pmack0702/JavaProject01/README.md

 # JavaProject01
-This is my Firsr Java Project
+This is my First Java Project